BSc

 Why study Veterinary Biosciences with integrated year in industry?

-• Over 100ha of farmland, including lowland and upland sheep farms, a 500 cow dairy herd, intensive and extensive beef production systems, an equine centre;
+• The University has over 800ha of farmland, including lowland and upland sheep farms, a 300 cow dairy herd, intensive and extensive beef production systems, and an equine centre.

-• Flourish and develop in our fantastic modern laboratories, dissection rooms and microscopy suites on campus;
+• All students have access to our fantastic modern laboratories, dissection rooms and microscopy suites on campus.

-• Develop and expand your knowledge of this subject area through practicals involving molecular, cellular, anatomical and behavioural aspects of veterinary health;
+• This degree is very much 'hands on' with practicals involving molecular, cellular, anatomical and behavioural aspects of veterinary health.

 Our Staff